 - 1. Term-Limited Lease Assistance Program (Activity 20): The LLU longitudinal study of this initiative began in 2012 and is ongoing.
 The study follows participating families through their progress from initial lease-up through their end of term, tracking their goals and accomplishments.
 In FY 2017, HACSB implemented an additional component to monitor the self-sufficiency related progress of families for up to two years after commencement of housing assistance through a voluntary survey process.
-The evaluation of current and post-assistance families in this activity will continue in FY 2022, and information gained through the study will continue to be used to adapt and develop the activity. - 2.
+The evaluation of current and post-assistance families in this activity will continue in FY 2023, and information gained through the study will continue to be used to adapt and develop the activity.
+In FY 2023 the study will be updated to incorporate the assessment and outcome measurements of the Self-Sufficiency Matrix (SSM).
+This tool will be utilized for several evaluations being conducted by LLU of HACSB MTW activities and allow for comparison of measurements and outcomes of the various studies. - 2.
 No Child Left Unsheltered (Activity 23): A longitudinal study of this activity began in 2015 to identify its effects on participating families.
 The evaluation is ongoing, and focuses on family safety and stability, physical and mental health of adults and children, school attendance of children, employment, income, education advancement, self-sufficiency activities, financial choices, use of resources, and other effects on children.
 The reports and recommendations provided by LLU based upon the evaluation have informed HACSB's policy decisions regarding the NCLU activity, especially the enhancements and modifications made through HACSB's FY 2019 MTW Annual Plan.
 The reports indicated that the activity has had strong positive effects on the mental health and well-being of children participating in the program.
-The evaluation will continue in FY 2022. - 3.
+The evaluation will continue in FY 2023. - 3.
 Permanent Supportive Housing: HACSB is partnering with LLU for evaluation of our two permanent supportive housing (PSH) developments for homeless and chronically homeless individuals and families: Golden Apartments in San Bernardino and Desert Haven Apartments in Victorville.
 Families in these two developments are served through MTW project-based vouchers.
 Golden Apartments opened in early 2020, and LLU has provided a baseline/benchmark report of the first families to reside there.
 The LLU report utilized the Self-Sufficiency Matrix (SSM) assessment tool and HACSB administrative data to assess residents' needs in eighteen domains, including education, employment, housing, health care, mental health, transportation, family relations, substance abuse, and others.
 The study found that residents' areas of highest need were related to physiological needs and safety, such as food and housing, and mental/physical healthcare and employment.
 The study also found that the supportive services provided to residents through community partners to augment the housing assistance and help ensure a successful transition to stable, long-term housing, has been vital to the success of the development.
 The report provided recommendations to HACSB, including: continuing to focus on meeting residents' basic needs; continuing to provide access to mental health and substance abuse services and evaluating whether additional supports in these areas are needed; and focusing on the overall stabilization of the Golden Apartments and Desert Haven Apartments residents and communities before expanding PSH efforts so that lessons learned from these two sites may be applied to future developments.
-LLU will provide annual reports for these two sites. - 4.
-Other Activities: HACSB also intends to partner with LLU for evaluations of future MTW activities that are in development.
-More information about these evaluations will be included as they are developed.
+LLU will prepare a similar report for Desert Haven Apartments after residents move into that site.
+Evaluation will continue and LLU will provide annual reports for these two sites.